fedimint/fedimint-web-sdk/docs/core/FedimintWallet/BalanceService/getBalance.md

 ### `balance.getBalance()`

-Get the current balance of the wallet.
+Get the current balance of the wallet in milli-satoshis (MSats).

 ```ts twoslash
 // @esModuleInterop